Where are you located?

 Absolutely!
 I have both liability insurance and camera insurance.
 Just let me know if your venue requires proof of insurance.

-Can I get a disk of the shoot?
+Can I get the files of the images?

 Yes!
-All wedding day coverage comes with a full resolution disk of all the images along with a print release.
+All wedding day coverage comes with full resolution files of all the images along with a print release.

 Do you shoot by yourself or with a second shooter?

 Typically, but it depends on the wedding itself.
 Consider having a second photographer if you have a large guest list or bridal party, or if the logistics of your wedding make it impossible for one person to cover.